Compare the Best Credit Cards 2021

 Any new credit card applications will cause a hard inquiry, which might negatively impact your credit score by 1-4 points.
 However, for the general population, the upside HEAVILY outweighs the downside.

 Approval means access to more credit, which in turn means a higher credit score overall.
-Typically people don’t notice too much of a credit score hit if they are applying for less than 1 new card every four months.
+Typically people don’t notice too much of a credit score hit if they are applying for less than one new card every four months.

 Note: If you do notice a large hit to your credit score, you can generally wait about three months, and your credit score should recover overall if there are no other outside influences.